r57zone/DSAdvance/BINDINGS.md

 ```

 ## Steering Wheel (gamepad tilt movement)
-When switching to driving mode, tilts of the gamepad along the X-axis are used to emulate presses of the D-Pad buttons: left and right.
+When switching to driving mode, the gamepad tilts along the X-axis are used to emulate the movement of the left stick along the horizontal axis.
+You can also emulate left and right D-Pad button presses by enabling the parameter `SteeringWheelUseDPAD` and setting it to `1` in the `MOTION` section.

-If the tilt is within the dead zone, the wheel is considered centered, and no button presses are emulated.
+If the tilt is within the dead zone, the steering wheel is considered to be in the neutral position, and button presses are not emulated.

-Parameter `SteeringWheelDeadZone` defines the wheel's dead zone, specified in percent, from 0 to 100.
+The `SteeringWheelDeadZone` parameter defines the steering wheel dead zone, set in percent, from `0` to `100`, in the `MOTION` section.

-Parameter `SteeringWheelReleaseThreshold` determines how far the wheel must return to the center to stop holding the direction, specified in percent, from 0 to 100.
+The `SteeringWheelReleaseThreshold` parameter determines how strongly the wheel must return to the center for directional hold to stop, set in percent, from `0` to `100`, in the `MOTION` section.

 ## Motion Wheel Buttons (Multi-Button)
 The motion wheel buttons allows assigning up to 9 emulations of other buttons to a single button.
 This is done by holding the specified `WHEEL-ACTIVATION` button, then tilting the gamepad in one of 4 or 8 directions to trigger the button emulation.
 If no tilt occurs, the default assigned button `WHEEL-DEFAULT` is emulated.